 The Brixworth Music Festival is gradually gaining a reputation – not only in Northamptonshire but also nationwide and in Europe.
 Since its inauguration in 2014 our audiences have been provided with an interesting mix of classical and contemporary music, interspersed with jazz and light music.
 Artists have included some of the best orchestras, choirs and bands in the area, as well as international ensembles and soloists.
 In 2015 we had the pleasure and privilege of hosting the Master of the Queen's Music, Judith Weir.
 Plans for the fourth Brixworth Music Festival in April 2018 are well underway.
 Our aim is to reach out to the community and involve them in all forms of music – and to also include local composers and musicians.

-The 2018 Festival will cater to all tastes – ranging from choral music of the Renaissance to Gospel choirs, classical music for orchestra and string quartet to contemporary works by local composers, it will also feature a competition for women composers and workshops for schools in the area.
+The 2018 Festival will cater to all tastes – ranging from choral music of the Renaissance, classical music for orchestra and string quartet to contemporary works.
+It will also feature an international competition for women composers.

 Please get in touch if you would like to get involved:

 Copyright © Brixworth Music Festival.
 All rights reserved.

 We welcome your feedback.
 We now have a Facebook page: please click here to be redirected.
 Tell us what you think of the Brixworth Music Festival.

 Dr. Vivienne Olive, Composer, Professor of Music, Germany (joint Artistic Director)

 Gwion Thomas, Singer, Teacher (Joint Artistic Director and Secretary)